 1. Membership shall be for the fiscal year July 1 to June 30.
 Membership fees are due July 1 each year.
 The membership fees are

-- All Executive Board meetings are open to any members.
+2. All Executive Board meetings are open to any members.
 Closed sessions may be determined by vote of the majority of the Board.

-- The President will not vote on issues unless there is a tie vote in accordance with Roberts Rules of Order Newly Revised.
+3. The President will not vote on issues unless there is a tie vote in accordance with Roberts Rules of Order Newly Revised.

-- The President and President-elect shall be a member of NEOPA and NAEOP Associations; dues will be paid or reimbursed by UNOPA.
+4. The President and President-elect shall be a member of NEOPA and NAEOP Associations; dues will be paid or reimbursed by UNOPA.

-- The Association will purchase a gavel guard and chain.
+5. The Association will purchase a gavel guard and chain.
 The incoming President will present the gavel guard to the retiring President immediately after the retiring President has presented the gavel to the incoming President.
 The President’s plaque will also be presented at the annual meeting in May by the incoming President.

-- The President is given the option to represent the Association as a delegate to the NAEOP National Conference.
+6. The President is given the option to represent the Association as a delegate to the NAEOP National Conference.
 If the option is declined, another delegate will be selected by majority vote of the Executive Board.
 The Association will contribute funds up to $300 each to assist the attendance of the President/Delegate and the President-elect at the NAEOP Annual Conference.
 The delegate or their designee will represent UNOPA at NAEOP functions at the Conference, including receiving awards.

 7. It is strongly recommended that candidates for office of President-elect shall have served at least one year on the Executive Board and have at least three years of active UNOPA membership.

-- A listing of the Duties of the Standing Committees shall be included as an attachment to the Bylaws and Standing Rules.
+8. A listing of the Duties of the Standing Committees shall be included as an attachment to the Bylaws and Standing Rules.
 Duties shall be updated by the Executive Board as deemed necessary.

 9. Regular meeting rules apply to any telephone or electronic meeting.
 Proper notice of the meeting must be given; a quorum is established through a roll call; each member must be given an opportunity to express their views (state name before speaking) and to listen to the views of others; votes are taken by roll call or by general consent.

 Revised 2/11/02 (Standing Rule #7)

-Revised 5/12/05 (Bylaws/Standing Rules/Revision0 Revised 10/9/07
+Revised 5/12/05 (Bylaws/Standing Rules/Revision)

 Revised 4/4/09 (Standing Rules)